nx-lr/protea/readme.md

 \v   U+000B vertical tab
 ```

+A backslash-newline joins the next line to the current line, skipping any indentation.

-Several escapes `\b`, `\d`, `\o`, `\x` and `\u` allow you to encode Unicode code points in a string literal.
-The `\b` escape encodes a backspace character, `\d` a digit, `\o` an octal digit, `\x` a hexadecimal digit, and `\u` a Unicode code point. `\x` and `\u` differ in how they are interpreted - `\x` interprets the escape as UTF-8, and `\u` interprets it as UTF-16.
-In each case the value of the literal is the value represented by the digits in the corresponding base.
+Several escapes `\b`, `\d`, `\o`, `\u` and `\x`, allow you to encode Unicode code points in a double-quoted string.
+The prefixes are the same as in integer literals except with the beginning `0` is replaced with a backslash.
+In all these cases, the value of the literal is the value represented by the digits in the corresponding base.

+There is a difference between `\x` and `\u` - they are interpreted differently: `\x` encodes raw UTF-8 characters, while `\u` encodes UTF-16 code points.
+Any sequence of characters that is not a valid UTF-8/16 sequence gives a compile time error.

-The same escapes when followed by curly brackets are used to encode multiple code points without reusing and repeating the same syntax again: `\u65e5\u672c\u8a9e` could be written as `\u{65e5 672c 8a9e}`.
-You can use commas, semicolons or spaces to separate the code points.
-The code points are encoded in the same order as they appear in the string, and are checked for validity.
+The same escape characters when followed immediately by curly brackets are used to encode code points or byte sequences without reusing and repeating the same syntax again.
+You can use commas, semicolons or spaces to separate the numbers, and each running sequence is checked for validity.

-You can also use the
+The escape `\N` is used to represent a Unicode character sequence as named (namespaced) characters, for instance `\NA` would equal capital A, and `\NAlpha` would equal the Greek capital letter `Α` (alpha).
+The escape `\N` can be followed by script and/or language as the prefix, for instance `\Nlatin`, then the letter name prefixed with colons, and its variations as the suffix written with a dot.

 All other sequences starting with a backslash are still legal except all other ASCII letters.